 We hold Master Naturalist training classes every other year in our Yorkville office.
 The next training class is tentatively scheduled to begin in August of 2022.
 Generally classes are scheduled one evening a week for 10 sessions.
 You are invited to fill out the interest form to be notified when applications are being accepted.
 Notification will come via email in mid-May of 2022.

-We also are working with Morton Arboretum to combine our resources and provide an Intensive Master Naturalist Training.
-The pilot program ran in 2019 and we hope to offer it again in 2021.
+We also work with Morton Arboretum to combine our resources and provide an Intensive Master Naturalist Training.
+We hope to offer it again in August 2023.
 We will notify everyone on our Interest List when classes are scheduled.

 About the program: